rust-lang/rust/docs/dev/style.md

 Don't use small "helper" crates (exception: `itertools` is allowed).
 If there's some general reusable bit of code you need, consider adding it to the `stdx` crate.

-**Rational:** keep compile times low, create ecosystem pressure for faster compiles, reduce the number of things which might break.
+**Rationale:** keep compile times low, create ecosystem pressure for faster compiles, reduce the number of things which might break.

 ## Commit Style